Shreya-0501/Scamazon/Architecture.md

 	- Output : If all the details are valid (username is unique..) proceeds to the login page, else displays the same page with error messsage
 	- Function : Adds the new customer/vendor to the database

+**DB connectors**
+Mysql.connector

+## Database

 ### Tables

 - Vendor table

+Stores the Username, password, and the Vendor ID of the vendor

 	- Vendor ID -> PK
 	- Username
 	- Password

 - Prod table

+Has the details of all the products in the database

 	- Prod ID
 	- **Prod photo**
 	- Prod price